wp-plugins/wp-spamshield/readme.txt

 If you want to modify the style of the form using CSS, all the form elements have an ID attribute you can reference in your stylesheet.

 **What the Contact Form feature IS:** A simple drop-in contact form that won't get spammed.

 **What the Contact Form feature is NOT:** A configurable and full-featured plugin like some other contact form plugins out there.

-**Note:** Please do not request new features for the contact form, as the main focus of the plugin is spam protection.
-Thank you.

 = Configuration Information =